tedbeast/Java/src/main/java/Challenges/GuideToChallenges.md

 # Guide to Coding Challenges

 Coding challenges are a trained skill that takes months to improve on.
 They are not a reflection of someone's ability to develop software, but are an approximation of problem solving skill that can be trained, kind of like chess.
 As a result, many interviews feature a coding challenge.
 Interviews with Revature that have coding challenge will be approximately of the levels 2-4.
 Many of the challenges are taken straight from real interviews.
-Regardless of initial skill level, everyone should be able to solve at least a level 2 difficulty challenge by the end of the training.
+Regardless of initial skill level, everyone should be able to solve a level 2 difficulty challenge within 10 minutes by the end of the training.

 ## How to solve coding challenges